binalyze/air-mcp/README.md

 - **Start Auto Tagging** - Initiate the auto tagging process for assets that match specific filter criteria.
 - **E-Discovery Patterns** - List available e-discovery patterns for detecting different file types.
 - **Policy Management** - Create, view, update, and prioritize policies.
+- **Policy Match Statistics** - See which policies apply to your assets based on various criteria.

 ## Overview